JYVSECTEC/PHR-model-links/Triage-Respond/guides.md

+* [Incident response playbooks](https://docs.microsoft.com/en-us/security/compass/incident-response-playbooks) - You need to respond quickly to detected security attacks to contain and remediate its damage.
+As new widespread cyberattacks happen, such as Nobellium and the Exchange Server vulnerability, Microsoft will respond with detailed incident response guidance.
 * [SANS posters & Cheat sheets of Digital Forensics and Incident Response](https://www.sans.org/posters/?focus-area=digital-forensics) - SANS posters & Cheat sheets of Digital Forensics and Incident Response